hpweisberg/cast-front-end/README.md

  - Talent will be able to share availability with Casting Directors right in the app.
  - Direct messages.
  - Process casting contracts to make the entire casting process digial and centralized.
+ - Talent will be able to add special skills to their profile for casting directors to easily search for the right person for the job.